Learning Management System LMS): What is it?

 What are learning management systems used for in companies?

-The versatile areas of application of LMS contribute to systematic skills development throughout the company.
-For example, an LMS is already used during the onboarding of new employees.
-The platform enables a structured and efficient start in the company.
+The versatile applications of LMS contribute to systematic skills development across the entire organization.
+For example, an LMS is used LMS the onboarding phase for new employees.
+The platform enables a structured and efficient start at the company.

-Learning management systems are particularly important for mandatory training courses such as compliance training or the increasingly relevant AI skills development.
-In the area of employee development , a learning management system provides targeted support for re-skilling and up-skilling measures in order to qualify employees for new or expanded areas of responsibility.
+Learning management systems are particularly important for mandatory training, such as compliance training or the increasingly relevant development of AI skills.
+In the area of employee development, a learning management system specifically supports reskilling and upskilling initiatives to qualify employees for new or expanded areas of responsibility.

 Challenges